"Light of the Home" Mothers, They are Special

 My mother is the most wonderful person to us, her kids.
 She is not perfect but she is so special to us.
-Of course all mothers are wonderful in my eyes.
+Of course all mothers are wonderful in their children's eyes.

-My mother did not finished high school; their parents don't believe that women should pursue a higher education.
+My mother did not finished high school.
+Their parents did not believe that women should pursue a higher education.
 They believe that women should be preparing to be good homemakers.
-Mom don't have any status in society that I could boast, but her dedication to her family and her love for us, are treasures that we are proud of.
+Mom did not have any status in society that I could boast, but her dedication to her family and her love for us, are treasures that money could not buy.

-My Dad lost his job when I was just finishing my two years in college.
+My Dad lost his job when I was in college.
 He had hard time finding another one.
 He was also sickly at times.
-My mom decided to start her own business, borrowed money to start that business and paid it through hard work.
+My mom decided to start her own business.
+Borrowed money to start that business and paid it off through hard work.

-My two sisters was able to graduate from college and land a job to help support their needs due to the hardwork of our mother.
-She never complained, she worked hard in order to provide for all of our needs.
+My two sisters were able to graduate from college and land a job to help support their needs because of our hardworking mother.
+She never complained, she worked and worked in order to provide for all of our needs.

 My husband's Mom